Candlestick Patterns

 Piercing Line

-piercing line candlesticks
+piercing line pattern

 Hanging Man

-hanging man candlestick
+hanging man candlestick pattern

 Candlestick Star Formations